usdot-jpo-codehub/codehub-readme-template/README.md

 Example:

-This project is licensed under the Apache 2.0 License - see the [License.MD](https://github.com/usdot-jpo-codehub/codehub-ui/blob/master/LICENSE) and [GitHub License](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for more details.
+This project is licensed under the Creative Commons 1.0 Universal (CC0 1.0) License - see the [License.MD](https://github.com/usdot-jpo-codehub/codehub-ui/blob/master/LICENSE) for more details.

 ## Acknowledgments